 This syllabus covers the theory and practice of managing traffic in a VTS area, including area limits, shipping lanes, safety zones, traffic separation schemes and geographical constraints.

-It also deals with the theory and practice of monitoring and organising traffic, as well as providing knowledge of applicable international and national regulations and ships’ safety certificates.
+It also deals with the theory and practice of monitoring and organising traffic.

 Aims

-On completion of the course the trainee will possess a thorough knowledge of the principles of traffic management and the skills to analyse and apply the knowledge.
-In addition, the trainee will have a good understanding of national and international regulations as pertaining to the provision and conduct of vessel traffic services.
+On completion of the course the trainee will possess a thorough knowledge of the principles of traffic management and the skills to analyse and apply the knowledge. .

 The understanding by trainees of the subject and knowledge and skills gained in other areas, including on-the-job training, will enable the routine day-to-day duties of a VTS Operator to be carried out in an efficient and safe manner.